 The digital technologies and the internet of the 21st century are changing the way libraries work and the tasks of architects in designing them.
 In many of new libraries, card catalogs are no longer filled in, even if the design must provide space for computers that are used for searching, and publications can also be ordered online.
 In addition, for many readers, simple libraries are not enough: they need to be equipped with the internet in order to use special publication search engines.
 Also, modern libraries often have a cafe, bookstore, exhibition hall, and similar facilities for various events or even concerts.

 Newly built libraries have more functions, as a result, they are no longer called libraries but media libraries in many parts of the world.
 They have audio and video collections, cinema, theater, conference halls, discussion panels.
-The number of seats in libraries is reduceda as people usually carry books at home.
+The number of seats in libraries is reduced as prose and poetry lovers usually carry books at home.
 It is considered worthwhile to build smaller libraries with the most popular and necessary information for the average reader.